RESEARCH, TOOLS, AND PUBLICATIONS

 in the realm of generative AI and on limited datasets of images assembled from an open source dataset

 such as Instagram.
-My first discusses these findings in the June 2023 edition of the ITEA Journal of
+My first publication discusses these findings in the June 2023 edition of the ITEA Journal of

 Test and Evaluation.